Because I will guarantee you that everything happened last hour except for the ports deal stuff was totally unexpected.

 Because they think capitalism is designed to be unfair.

-But I'm telling you, if you just if you just accept start out, uh Mr. Professor, whatever, Professor uh Marks, whatever your name is.
+But if you just accept it, start out, Mr. Professor, whatever, Professor Marx, whatever your name is.

-I'm gonna write the paper, but capitalism needs no defense.
+I'm going to write the paper, but capitalism needs no defense.

 Yeah.

-I think my professor will probably have a heart attack if you found out I called you for help.
+I think my professor will probably have a heart attack if he found out I called you for help.

 Of course.